thibaud200/light_novel/README.md

 # light_novel convert Image files to EPUB (with checkpointing and parallel OCR support) (the images files must contain only text to ensure it works)

+just a reminder : I have only tested it on Windows environnement, but should work on the others

 Python scripts to convert PNG or JPG image files into EPUB files using OCR (Tesseract) and Calibre.
 It's my first real script in Python — I'm more familiar with Java — so I know it can surely be perfected.